On The Support of The Bifurcation Measure of Cubic Polynomials: Proof of Theorem

-Let $a\in\mathcal{I}$.
-In the dynamical plane of $f_a$, the projection of the basin of infinity into the repelling Ecalle cylinder is an annulus of modulus $\frac{\pi}{\ln 3}$ (compare \cite[Proposition 3.5]{H1}).
-Since $\frac{\pi}{\ln 3}>\frac{1}{2}$, it follows by \cite[Theorem I]{BDH} that this conformal annulus contains a round annulus of modulus at least $m=\frac{\pi}{\ln 3}-\frac{1}{2}\approx 2.3596$ (centered at the origin).
-Hence, due to real symmetry, there is an interval $(-m/2,m/2)$ of repelling Ecalle heights such that in the repelling Ecalle cylinder, the round cylinder $\R/\Z\times(-m/2,m/2)$ is contained in the projection of the basin of infinity (see Figure \ref{cylinders_pic}).
+Since $\frac{\pi}{\ln 3}>\frac{1}{2}$, it follows by \cite[Theorem I]{BDH} that the conformal annulus considered in Lemma~\ref{annulus_modulus} contains a round annulus of modulus at least $m=\frac{\pi}{\ln 3}-\frac{1}{2}\approx 2.3596$ (centered at the origin).
+Hence, due to real symmetry, there is an interval $(-m/2,m/2)$ of repelling Ecalle heights such that in the repelling Ecalle cylinder, the round cylinder $\R/\Z\times(-m/2,m/2)$ is contained in the projection of the basin of infinity (see Figure~\ref{cylinders_pic}).

 The proof of the main theorem makes essential use of the above geometric property of the basin of infinity (of the maps in $\mathcal{I}$) and bi-criticality of cubic polynomials.
 The rough idea of the proof is as follows.
 We construct a suitable sub-interval $I\subset\mathcal{I}$ (consisting of parabolic-repelling parameters) such that if the lifted phase of a nearby map has small imaginary part, then at least one critical point escapes to infinity (which is a consequence of the fact that the basin of infinity occupies a definite annulus).
 On the other hand, if the imaginary part of the lifted phase is large enough to prohibit a critical point from escaping, then there is an attracting fixed point.
 Thus, no map close to $I$ can be Misiurewicz.